halcy/Mastodon.py/docs/index.rst

 .. code-block:: python

-    mastodon.reports()[0]
+    mastodon.admin_reports()[0]
     # Returns the following dictionary
     {
         'id': # Numerical id of the report 'action_taken': # True if a moderator or admin has processed the
                         # report, False otherwise.

-Note that no indication as to
-                        # what action was taken is given and that an admin simply
-                        # marking the report as processed and not doing anything else
-                        # will set this field to True.
-Note also that now that there
-                        # is no way to get any updated report lists, this will
-                        # always be false.
-    }
+        # The following fields are only present in the report dicts returned by moderation API:
+        'comment': # Text comment submitted with the report 'created_at': # Time at which this report was created, as a datetime object 'updated_at': # Last time this report has been updated, as a datetime object 'account': # Account dict of the user that filed this report 'target_account': # Account that has been reported with this report 'assigned_account': # If the report as been assigned to an account,
+                            # account dict of that account (None if not)
+        'action_taken_by_account': # Account dict of the account that processed this report 'statuses': # List of statuses attached to the report, as toot dicts }

 Push subscription dicts